Transition from Primary School

 To help prepare students in primary school for this transition, we offer all of our local feeder schools a range of workshops and special days.
 These free-of-charge events are specially designed to engage primary students’ imagination and provide the opportunity for them to come to Acton High to experience secondary school teaching while meeting and collaborating with current students.
 Sessions including Crime Scene Investigations, Drama and Reading workshops and our Eco-Warriors Day have proved popular so far this year.
 We also offer bespoke English workshops that deliver Key Stage 3 orientated lessons to those of a higher ability.
 Parents are often asked to be involved or invited to come along to the showcases at the end of event days.
 You can find out more about the programme in our brochure here.

-A Welcome Evening for parents and carers of students who will be joining us as Year 7 students in September 2017 will be held in the 2017 Summer Term.
-The date and time of this event will be communicated to parents and carers when it is confirmed.
-A Welcome Pack, Medical and Dietary Form and Modern Foreign Languages Options Form are available to download below.
+A Welcome Evening for parents and carers of students who will be joining us as Year 7 students in September 2017 will be held on Thursday 29th June.
+A Welcome Pack, Medical and Dietary Form and Modern Foreign Languages Options Form will be made available to download below ahead of the event.

-An Induction Day for incoming students will also be held during the 2017 Summer Term.
-The date of this day will be confirmed in the same letter as that of the Welcome Evening Students will be able to meet our Headteacher and staff.
+An Induction Day for incoming students will also be held the following day, Friday 30th June.
 There will be taster lessons throughout the day and students are advised to please remember to bring their PE kits.
 The Induction Day is an opportunity for students to make new friends and meet our staff.
 A senior member of staff and the Transition Co-ordinator will make arrangements with your primary school to visit and meet students in person before the Induction Day.
 Our learning support department will also work closely with your primary school to obtain relevant information to support your child's learning.

 If you have any queries, please contact: